Morbis190/Map-to-safari/README.md

-# Map to Safari Extension
+# Re-mapper for Safari Extension

 A Safari extension that automatically converts Google Maps links to Apple Maps links, providing a seamless navigation experience for macOS and iOS users.